African Man Shot Dead for Breaking Virus Curfew

 Tokyo’s new cases hit a new single-day record of 97 Thursday for a prefectural total of 684.
 NHK public television said 89 more cases were reported in Tokyo Friday.
 Nationwide, Japan has more than 3,300 cases, including 712 from a cruise ship, with 74 deaths.

-BERLIN — The head of Germany’s disease control agency says the number of people who die of Covid-19 is likely being undercounted.

-SINGAPORE — Singapore will close schools and most workplaces for a month, as it moves to curb the increase of Covid-19 transmissions in the country.
+Singapore will close schools and most workplaces for a month, as it moves to curb the increase of Covid-19 transmissions in the country.

 Most workplaces, except for essential services and key economic sectors, will be closed from next Tuesday, and schools will be closed from Wednesday.
 Essential services such as food establishments, markets and supermarkets, clinics, hospitals, utilities, transport and banking services will remain open.